MysteriousMagpie/life-flow-ai-coach/docs/DEVELOPMENT.md

 ## Build Pipeline

-The project uses pnpm for the client and npm for the server:
+The project uses pnpm for both client and server:
 - Client builds with Vite and pnpm
-- Server builds with Node.js and npm
+- Server builds with Node.js and pnpm
-- CI/CD uses pnpm for client dependencies
+- CI/CD uses pnpm for all dependencies
 - Vercel deployment automatically detects pnpm via .npmrc